Clarence City Park

 The City of Clarence is proud to maintain a beautiful City Park located along 1st Avenue.

-Restrooms, playground equipment, BSA replica of the Statue of Liberty, two enclosed park shelters, an open shelter, a kitchen shelter, a basketball court, a sand volleyball court, horseshoe pits, two baseball diamonds, and a disc golf course are all there for your enjoyment.
-The park also boasts a 1 mile walking trail around the perimeter of the park, a Veteran’s monument, and a new Splash Pad.
+Restrooms, playground equipment, BSA replica of the Statue of Liberty, two enclosed rustic park shelters, an open Lions shelter, kitchen shelter, modern pavilion, basketball court, sand volleyball court, horseshoe pits, two baseball diamonds, and a disc golf course are all there for your enjoyment.
+The park also boasts a 1 mile walking trail around the perimeter of the park, a Veteran’s monument, and a Splash Pad.

-The park comes to life with activity in the summer with little league, softball games and a recreation program.
+The park comes to life with activity in the summer with little league softball games and a recreation program.
 Park shelters may be rented for reunions and other special occasions by visiting or calling City Hall.
-The cost is $25.00 plus a $25.00 cleaning deposit.
-The kitchen shelter may also be rented for $50.00 plus a $50.00 cleaning deposit.

 The Splash Pad is open from Memorial Day to Labor day each year.
 Changes to the weather may impact these operational days, so if you have any questions please contact City Hall.